-Thousands of Christians fleeing Boko Haram attacks in southern Borno state had taken refuge in Mubi, but the town had recently become aware of imminent danger of attack.
+Thousands of Christians fleeing an extremist group that is located primarily in Northern Nigeria attacks in southern Borno state had taken refuge in Mubi, but the town had recently become aware of imminent danger of attack.
 A month ago, reports of approaching militants caused thousands to flee the town.

-The attack was carried out with the usual Boko Haram brutality.
+The attack was carried out with the usual an extremist group that is located primarily in Northern Nigeria brutality.
 “The son of the district head who is a staff of judiciary was beheaded in the presence of his father,” reported Isaac, Open Doors researcher.
 “Over 6,000 people are reported to have trekked in different directions from Mubi.
 Even people who were in hospitals had to run for their lives!
 We are told the insurgents confiscated their cell phones and SIM cards before allowing them to leave.”

 There were also reports that the insurgents were planning to publicly amputate the hands of all those caught looting the market during the attack.
 Although these reports are unconfirmed, they indicate the atmosphere facing those trapped in Mubi.
 Violent attacks have been reported in other cities and villages, as well.
 The situation in northeast Nigeria remains dire.